-"Wipers" was actually the mispronounciation of the Belgian town of Ypres, where the troops discovered a bombed-out printing factory.
+"Wipers" was actually the mispronunciation of the Belgian town of Ypres, where the troops discovered a bombed-out printing factory.
 Thinking quickly, they decided to turn it to their use, and publish satirical material lampooning their superiors and dire situation - something that had the generals initially tearing their hair out in exasperation.
 Despite delaying production during the two-month German push, they returned to printing and composing the Wipers.
-It is nowadays held up as the forebearer of satirical newspapers in the UK, including Private Eye, which incidentally, Hislop actually edits!
+It is nowadays held up as the forebear of satirical newspapers in the UK, including Private Eye, which incidentally, Hislop actually edits!

 Suitable for ages 12+

-Please note: The term Arts Theatre and/or The Wipers Times as well as all associated graphics, logos, and/or other tradermarks, tradenames or copyrights are the property of the Arts Theatre and/or The Wipers Times and are used herein for factual descriptive purposes only.
+Please note: The term Arts Theatre and/or The Wipers Times as well as all associated graphics, logos, and/or other trademarks, tradenames or copyrights are the property of the Arts Theatre and/or The Wipers Times and are used herein for factual descriptive purposes only.
 We are in no way associated with or authorized by the Arts Theatre and/or The Wipers Times and neither that entity nor any of its affiliates have licensed or endorsed us to sell tickets, goods and or services in conjunction with their events.